-Of all the popular cereal brands, bran flakes are the healthiest you can give to your parrot.
+Bran flakes are the healthiest of all the popular cereal brands you can give to your parrot.

 Fiber is great for the digestive system.
 When consumed alongside a balanced diet, it can help avoid obesity and promote a healthy gut.

 When buying bran flakes, opt for those without mix-ins.
 Dried fruit can increase the sugar content of the cereal.
 Instead, you can add fresh fruit yourself when serving them to your parrot.